 In Brazil this led to a 34% reduction of cardiovascular mortality, reduced inequity, increased breastfeeding, vaccination and cancer screening rates.

-The project is a collaboration between Health Innovation West of England, BNSSG Integrated Care System, the Weston Worle & Villages Locality Partnership, Pier Health Group, North Somerset Council’s Public Health team and Voluntary, Community and Social Enterprise partners.
+The project was a collaboration between Health Innovation West of England, BNSSG Integrated Care System, the Weston Worle & Villages Locality Partnership, Pier Health Group, North Somerset Council’s Public Health team and Voluntary, Community and Social Enterprise partners.

 Working with Kingswood Medical Group: Optimising Cholesterol Management for Core20PLUS communities